Multimodal Diffusion Forcing for Forceful Manipulation: Experiments

 \subsubsection{Results}

-We compare the performance of our model with 3D Diffusion Policy on both Oil Cap tasks.
-As shown in Figure \ref{fig:cap-result}, the success rate of MDF exceeds that of DP3 by as high as 26\%.
-In the Oil Cap Installation task, 3D Diffusion Policy often prematurely stops turning and loosens grip of the cap before fully locked.
-We conjecture that the lack of force input prevents DP3 to accurately reason about the cap's locking state.
+We compare our model with DP3 on both tasks.
+As shown in Fig.~\ref{fig:real_results}, MDF achieves up to a $26\%$ higher success rate.
+In the Oil Cap Installation task, 3D Diffusion Policy often stops turning prematurely and loosens its grip before the cap is fully locked.
+We conjecture that the absence of force input prevents DP3 from accurately reasoning about the cap’s locking state.

 \textbf{Robustness Against Corrupted Input}.
-Further, we demonstrate MDF's robustness against noisy sensory input.
-Specifically, we employ an alternative camera profile with a faster capture time, which results in point clouds that are noisier and contain more holes.
-MDF's ability to dynamically define input noise level on a specific modality excels in this scenario, outperforming DP3 by 23\% and 70\% respectively.
+Further, we demonstrate MDF's robustness against noisy input.
+Specifically, we adopt an alternative camera profile with a shorter capture time, producing noisier point clouds with increased missing regions.
+MDF's ability to dynamically define input noise level on a specific modality excels in this scenario, outperforming DP3 by 23\% and 70\% respectively (Fig.~\ref{fig:real_results}).

-An example rollout of the Oil Cap Installation task is presented in Figure \ref{fig:cap-on-rollout}.
+An example rollout of the Oil Cap Installation task is presented in Figure \ref{fig:cap_rollout}.
 With identically corrupted point cloud perception, DP3 mis-aligns with the oil filler port and catastrophically fails to recover.
 Meanwhile, MDF is robust against noisy perception and successfully completes all three stages of this task.

+\textbf{Real-time Fine-grained Anomaly Detection}.
+MDF enables fine-grained, per-modality anomaly detection at each timestep using Eq.~\ref{eq:likelihood}.
+As illustrated in Fig.~\ref{fig:real_anomaly}, the anomaly score rises selectively depending on the disturbance type.
+A visual distractor primarily increases the point cloud anomaly score while leaving the wrench modality largely unaffected.
+Conversely, an external physical push produces a pronounced spike in the wrench anomaly score, with minimal change in the score of point cloud.
+These results demonstrate MDF’s ability to localize anomalies across modalities.